Notices and News

 Low Vibration Track

-The new station at 34th Street and 11th Avenue will be the third station in the New York City subway system that employs low vibration tracks.
+The station at 34th Street and 11th Avenue is the third station in the New York City subway system that employs low vibration tracks.
 These specialized tracks will provide a smoother, quieter and more comfortable ride for customers, decrease the need for track maintenance, and contribute to environmental sustainability by eliminating the use of wooden track blocks.

 Continuous Welded Rail Train

 A unique delivery system was set up to transport the rails from an assembly yard in Brooklyn to the Line project site on the West Side of Manhattan.
 This system improved the safety and created cost savings for the track installation.
 Five 78 foot segments of track were welded together to form a 390 foot “stringer” which was loaded onto a special service train that transported six rails across Brooklyn, Queens, the Bronx, and Manhattan.
 To watch a video of this process click here.